vaaPo/defa_docker_hw/README.md

 ## [x] 2.4 Your task is to scale the compute containers so that the button in the application turns green.

+Scaling to 200 is not good idea :)
 ![see screenshotfile](./part2.4/scaling-exercise/AFTER-scaled-10-compute.png?raw=true "AFTER-scaled-10-compute.png")